TaranJ/social-media-client/README.md

 ## Description

 This is a school assignment for the subject "Workflow".
-The goal for the assigment was to improve the quality of a package by establishing helpful workflows that make the development process more efficient.
+The goal for the assignment was to improve the quality of a package by establishing helpful workflows that make the development process more efficient.

 ## Built With